City of Shoreline

 What Happens Next

+It is anticipated that the trail will be implemented in phases.
+Many strategic trail segments could be completed in the near future in the City right-of-way or in conjunction with the light rail construction.
 The City has been working closely with Sound Transit to identify portions of the right-of-way that could accommodate a trail, and many segments are feasible.
 At this time, Council has given no direction for property acquisition for the trail project.
 In areas where topography or property challenges are present, on-street connections (referred to as alternate routes early in the study) will be used to connect gaps in the trail until a time when the greater vision of a continuous trail may be achieved.

 Open House Held March 15, 2017